parrot-tts/Parrot-TTS/README.md

     pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu125
     ```

 # To run a demo using pre-trained models available at runs, go to "demo.ipynb".
-This repo has pre-trained models available at:
+The pre-trained models available at:
     ```
     runs/TTE/ckpt : Model to convert text tokens to HuBERT units runs/vocoder/checkpoints : Model to predict speech from HuBERT units